 Having a rough couple of years?
 Now’s the time to build your resilience!

-Whether we’ve directly been affected by COVID-19 and government restrictions or not, the stress and anxiety has been felt by all of us.
-The accumulation of stress, worries, the need to make sense of contrary information, and inability to make long term plans can take a toll on our mental health.
+Whether we’ve directly been affected by COVID-19 and government restrictions or not, the stress and anxiety have been felt by all of us.
+The accumulation of stress, worries, the need to make sense of contrary information, and the inability to make long-term plans can take a toll on our mental health.
 To help you through it, let’s discuss 7 ways to help you find strength by becoming more resilient.

 What is resilience?

 Resilience is what gives us the psychological strength to cope with anxiety and suffering.
 It’s like a reserve of inner well-being you can count on to get through tough times.
 In psychology, we see that resilient individuals are better equipped to handle difficulty and go on with their life.

 It’s never that straightforward to deal with loss or periods of incertitude, transition, and change.
 The good news is, we can learn to become more resilient so that we can deal with challenges better.

 Whether it’s being engaged with local charities, helping out at your religious temple, or protecting nature by picking up trash on the weekend, we all need a sense of purpose.
 Some of us are naturally drawn to a cause or a movement.
 Yet sometimes, we need to reflect on what matters to us and what we can do to make things better.
 Approximately 25% of Americans have a clear sense of purpose, but don’t worry it’s something you can develop.

 Having something we care about that is bigger than ourselves helps us gain perspective, feel useful, and that we can make a difference.
 Helping others is a great way to get our minds off our problems.
 It’s also a great way to gain perspective.
 Our situation can be tough, but it’s likely not that bad in comparison to some other people’s experiences.